ssmi8/The-Running-Club/README.md

 The initial deployment was immediately after cretaing all the file directories within the repository.
 This is to ensure and overcome any deployment error before hand and resolve the issue before it gets more complicated.

 Steps to Deployment

+- Fork or clone this repository in GitHub.

+- You will need a Cloudinary account to host user images and static files.

+- Login to Cloudinary.

+- Select the 'dashboard' option.

+ - Copy the value of the 'API Environment variable' from the part starting cloudinary:// to the end.
+You may need to select the eye icon that allows you to view the full environment variable. copy and paste this value to a document or file until it is needed.

+- Log in to Heroku.

+- Select 'Create new app'.

+- Enter a name for the app and select the appropriate region (Eurpoe, in the case of this project).

+- Select 'Create app'.

+- Select 'Settings'.

+- Login to ElephantSQL.

+- Click 'Create new instance' on the dashboard.

+- Name the 'plan' and select the 'Tiny Turtle' option.

+- Select 'select region'.

+- Choose the nearest data centre to your location.

+- Click 'Review'.

+- Go to the ElephantSQL dashboard and click on the 'database instance name' for this project.

+- Copy the ElephantSQL database URL to your clipboard.

+- Return to the Heroku dashboard.

+- Select the 'settings' tab.

+- Locate the 'reveal config vars' link and select.

+- Enter the following config var names and values:

+    - CLOUDINARY_URL: 'value'
+    - DATABASE_URL: 'value'
+    - PORT: 8000
+    - SECRET_KEY: 'value'
+    - Select the 'Deploy' tab.

+- Select 'GitHub' and confirm you wish to deploy using GitHub.
+If prompted, enter your GitHub password.

+- Find the 'Connect to GitHub' section and locate your repository.

+- Select 'Connect' when found.

+- If you decide that your deployed site be automatically redeployed every time you push changes to GitHub then choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' option.

+- Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.

+- Your site will be deployed once the build is complete.

 I have followed Code Institute's [Django Blog Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)